CandanUmut/Precomputed-Relational-Universe/PRU-GATE.md

 ## Core Philosophical Assumption

 > Consciousness is non-local.
 The brain is a relational decoder.
-If we map the relational input well enough, we can modulate our experience — and potentially connect back to the original signal: the Source.
+Constants are not hardcoded values but emergent properties of relational rules.
+If we map these inputs well enough, we can modulate experience — and potentially connect back to the original signal: the Source.

 ---